Famous Delhi Street Food: A Guide for Beginners

 Kebab can be found grilling in Old Delhi near Jama Masjid

-If you walk the lanes of Old Delhi around Jama Masjid you will undoubtedly smell the kebabs grilling at little shops on the street.
-Kebab is available all over Delhi, but since so many Hindus are vegetarian, they are mostly found in Islamic neighbourhoods.
+If you explore the lanes of Old Delhi around Jama Masjid you will undoubtedly smell the kebabs grilling at little shops on the street.

-Meat eaters will love the kebabs of Old Delhi.
 Most kebab stands have been in the same family for generations (like Qureshi Kabab Corner near Jama Masjid) and have their own secret spice blends.
 Minced mutton and chicken are the most common, but some shops may sell paneer kebab as a vegetarian option.

 Laphing